By Scott Ross

 Billy Wilder’s savage, yet deeply felt, black mass on the Hollywood he both loved and — on the basis of this one — must have loathed a bit as well.

 Holden’s performance as the doomed, tawdry screenwriter was his breakout, and 55 years later it’s still riveting.
-This was the movie that finally put an end to Wilder’s fertile partnership with co-scenarist Charles Brackett; D.M.
+This was the movie that put an end to Wilder’s fertile but embattled partnership with co-scenarist Charles Brackett; D.M.
 Marshman Jr. shares a screenwriting credit, largely on the basis of having helped Wilder over a narrative hurdle by observing, “What if the old dame shoots the boy?”

 Text copyright 2013 by Scott Ross